 Food safety is any manufacturer’s number one priority and automation shouldn’t compromise that.
 Modern robotics solutions can be fabricated to fit any food safety program, including full wash-down capabilities and food-safe contact surfaces for end-of-arm tooling.

 CIFT can provide guidance on how an automation solution can best fit your needs.
-To schedule a complimentary assessment, contact Matt Inniger at firstname.lastname@example.org or (419) 704-0614.
+To schedule a complimentary assessment, please fill out our contact us form and our experts will be able to assist you.

 Interested in learning more about automation?
-Keep an eye out for our next blog on the solution integration process.
+Read our next automation blog on the solution integration process.